peterwinter/spaceback/README.md

 command line tool for managing spacemacs backups

-# Why?
+### Why?

 I am a huge fan of spacemacs.
 It's my primary text editor.
 And yet, every so often I break everything when I'm upgrading to a newer version or installing a new package.
+A couple times, I've managed to break things so badly that a fresh install of spacemacs doesn't even help and I need to spend hours mucking around on online forums for similar problems.

-I wrote this command line tool so I can no live on the edge without living in fear.
+This tool lets me revert to an old spacemacs configuration of my choice without requireing any internet connection.

-# What does spaceback do?
+### What does spaceback do?

 *spaceback* offers a quick way to save and retrive multiple versions of the config file (.spacemacs) and the emacs configuration directory (.emacs.d).